-A new surgery called a Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK) has been developed that allows for a quicker recovery and better outcome than patients recieving a traditional cornea transplant.
+A surgery called Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK) has been developed and allows for a quicker recovery and better outcome than patients recieving a traditional cornea transplant.
 This surgery is commonly performed by our surgeons at Manatee Eye Clinic.

 Why Choose MSEC?